 Patient's Query

-He has fluid overload all over his legs ankles and tummy.
+He has fluid overload all over his legs, ankles, and tummy.
 None in the lungs.
-They are giving Furosemide through injection for the last two days to try and reduce the fluid.
+They have been giving Furosemide through injection for the last two days to try to reduce the fluid.
 His kidney function is now down to 23.
 How do you think this is looking?
-Thank you.

 Hi,